JustinHurley/InterviewPrep/Problems/297-SerializeAndDeserializeBinaryTree.md

+---
+tags:
+- binary_tree
+- recursion
+- string
+- depth_first_search
+- tree
+---

 ### 297. Serialize and Deserialize Binary Tree

 Link: [here](https://leetcode.com/problems/serialize-and-deserialize-binary-tree/description/)

-#### Topics
-- Binary Tree
-- Recursion
-- String
-- Depth-first Search
-- Tree

 #### Problem
 Serialization is the process of converting a data structure or object into a sequence of bits so that it can be stored in a file or memory buffer, or transmitted across a network connection link to be reconstructed later in the same or another computer environment.